Jensern1/Jensern1/README.md

 ### 🛠️ Recent Projects

-* 🚁 **Kyte Delivery** — drone delivery app for Aviant, as well as the Kyte POS system deployed at four restaurants in Ski, Norway.
+* 🚁 **Kyte Delivery** — drone delivery app for Aviant, as well as the Kyte POS (Point-of-Sale) system deployed at four restaurants in Ski, Norway.
 Aviant operates Europe's second large-scale drone food delivery service

 ### 📫 How to reach me